xamarin/xamarin-forms-samples/Weather/readme.md

 ---
 name: Weather App
 description: WeatherApp is a sample app that retrieves weather data from OpenWeatherMap.
-To use this sample, you must sign up for a free API key at [https://op...
+To use this sample, you must sign up for a free API key at https://openweathermap.org/appid.
+Paste that key into the Constants.OpenWeatherMapAPIKey property.
 topic: sample
 languages:
 - csharp